cazanelena/agency-website/README.md

 # ReadmeFile: agency-website

+## Installation

+To install and run this project, clone the project files and open `index.html` in a browser.

 ## Overview

-In this project we built a website using HTML, CSS, and JavaScript.
+In this project we built a Software Development agency website using HTML, CSS, and JavaScript.
 The website should give potential clients:

     - An introduction to our agency
     - Information about each member of our team